 If you’re new to the game, use a stopwatch at first to time your four minutes and get a feeling for the perfect brewing time.

 Fresh beans.
 Obvs.
 And a quality roast should also go without saying.
-Coffee beans for manual brewing are lighter than their espresso cousins – even though today’s espresso beans are also more lightly roasted than they used to be.
+Coffee beans for manual brewing are lighter than their espresso cousins – even though today’s espresso beans are more lightly roasted than they used to be.

-I know that for many of you the mere mention of “acidity” makes you shuddder involuntarily.
+I know that for many coffee drinkers the mere mention of “acidity” makes you shudder involuntarily.
 But the lively vivacity that comes through in manual brewing puts a whole new spin on coffee.

 Itching to try out this brewing style?
-You can’t go wrong with African varieties.
+You can’t go wrong with African single-origins.
 To my mind (and palate), Ethiopia supplies some of the most stellar beans for manual brewing.
 Kenya also has a lot to offer and you can also live it up just as much with the Rwandans.
-Brazilian beans – which are just everywhere are the moment – have a more traditional, sweet flavor.
+Brazilian beans – which are just everywhere at the moment – often have a more traditional, sweet flavor profile.

-Why does the Coffee Percolate through the Filter too Slowly?
+Why Does the Coffee Pass Through the Filter Too Slowly?

 Ninety-nine point nine percent of the time, your grind consistency is off.
-The grounds form too solid a barrier so that the water struggles to pass through it.
-What you get is over-extracted, bitter coffee.
+The grounds form too solid a barrier, so that the water struggles to pass through it.
+The end result?
+Over-extraction that’ll make your coffee taste bitter.

-If you use a coffee machine and order your coffee pre-ground from your preferred roasting company, your problem is almost certainly that your coffee machine needs to be descaled.
+If you use a coffee machine and order your coffee pre-ground from your preferred roasting company, your problem is almost certainly that your coffee maker needs to be cleaned and descaled.

 What if I don’t Have a Coffee Filters?

 Contemplating using a sock?
 Toilet paper?
 Paper towel?
-There’s no shortage of instructables showing you how to make coffee sans filter.
+Heck, there’s no shortage of YouTube videos showing you how to make hot coffee or cold brew sans filter.
 And it’s not as crazy as it sounds.
 Tightly woven fabrics are after all used for permanent filters.
 Paper towels also work – as long as they’re the seriously strong variety.

-So yes, you can brew pour-over coffee with all these emergency solutions.
+So yes, you can make brewed coffee with all these emergency solutions.
 The big BUT in my opinion is the questionable taste.
 That’s because fabrics often retain traces of detergent and the paper towels are quick to fall apart.
-You’re better off scratching out any tea filters you might have in the house.
+With that in mind, you’re better off scratching out any tea filters you might have in the house.

-A filterless brewing method that is currently very much in vogue is the ibrik or cezve.
+A filterless brewing method that’s currently very much in vogue is the ibrik or cezve.
 This is a traditional, long-handled Turkish coffee pot used to brew ultra-fine grounds.
 In this case, a darker roast is the better option.

 Last on the list of options is brewing in the cup.
 This works best with a slightly coarser grind at a lower dosage than when using a filter.
-Don’t forget to stir immediately after brewing.
+Oh, and don’t forget to stir immediately after brewing.

-I tried direct brewing with a finely ground espresso.
+I tried direct brewing a cup of coffee with a finely ground espresso.
 Complete flop.
-I prefer fruity roasts and this java was simply sour.
+I prefer fruity roasts and this java was simply too sour.

 How do I Make Coffee Ye Olde Way?